 - Also organic based fertiliser helps to improve soil conditioning.

 - Check plants for collar rot, leaf curl, or any other diseases.

-Planting shrubs that attract birds next to patio and verandah areas will reduce the spider and bug population in these areas.
+- Planting shrubs that attract birds next to patio areas will reduce the spider and bug population in these areas.
 They are an instant food source for the birds.